-The Business Council adopted GASB Statement No. 96, effective July 1, 2022, which resulted in the recognition of an additional subscription liability for previously expensed subscription payments.
-See the additional discussion and disclosure of this activity in Note 6 to the financial statements.
-Also see the disclosure of lease activity in Note 5 to the financial statements.
+The Business Council recognized a new lease liability of \$47,303 for new office equipment during the year ended June 30, 2024.
+See the additional discussion and disclosure of the Business Council's lease activity in Note 5 to the financial statements.
+Also see the disclosure of subscription activity in Note 6 to the financial statements.